Sadr al-Din al-Qunawi: Study of the philosophy of language

-This constituted the locus of the classical philosophical dilemma that preoccupied Qūnavī.
+This constituted the majority of the classical philosophical dilemma that preoccupied Qūnavī.
 The goal of knowledge was “knowledge of the realities of things.”
-One may either deny this knowledge to man, on the grounds that his natural faculties were imperfect, or affirm it at the risk of according him absolute knowledge.
+One may either deny this knowledge to man, on the grounds that his natural faculties were imperfect, or affirm it at the risk of giving him absolute knowledge.
 Contrasted to the second cognizance stood the first, which consisted of the “awareness of existence” and the perception of its “thingness.”
-His demarcation between this indistinct thingness and singular reality corresponded to the theological division of “subject” (mawḍūc) and “object of inquiry” (maṭlūb)—what is given and what is sought by way of knowledge.
-The realities, in the plural, consisted of the branches, the manifold qualities of the divine essence, by which God manifests Himself.
+His distinction between this indistinct thingness and singular reality corresponded to the theological division of “subject” (mawḍūc) and “object of inquiry” (maṭlūb)—what is given and what is sought by way of knowledge.
+The realities, in the plural, consisted of the branches, the manifold qualities of the divine essence, was thought to be the which God manifests Himself by Qūnavī.

-Behind this structural view or formulation remained the vexing question: Should what is sought in the quest for knowledge be considered nothing but the original knowing subject revealed?
+Behind this structural view or formulation remained the question: Should what is sought in the quest for knowledge be considered nothing but the original knowing subject revealed?
 Because the shay’ (thing) is given as the subject, like mawjūd (existent), the “cause of its knowledge is the predominance of that precept by which there is unity with the [thing] known, whatever it may be.”
 This “unity” between knower and known is what any claim to a knowledge of the reality ultimately had to rest upon; but it is a unity which indicated that we knew the reality in the manner in which it has revealed itself to the other reality, that of the knower, and is not a simple identity of two entities.

-At any rate, it is the knower's radical otherness that renders any simple unity impossible.
-How then could we expect man, in his finitude and imperfection, to know not merely the “realities of things,” but God his Creator and the ultimate Reality?
-However, unity can be rendered viable, in a didactic sense, through the notion of the “consonance” between the two realities by way of their predominant attributes.
-This is possible only by virtue of “pre-existing knowledge.”
-Hence, in philosophy, the process of discovery moves procession-like from what is known to what is unknown.
-Every “theological science” from Aristotle's to Ibn Sīnā's to Qūnavī's—no matter how formal and however mellifluous or spiritually meager its utterances may be—accepted this rudimentary principle.

-To Qūnavī's credit, he took pains to describe the passage, or supersession, that occurred with the knowledge of the thing as a unique reality by way of a special “unity” through consonance.
+Qūnavī described the passage, that occurred with the knowledge of the thing as a unique reality by way of a special “unity”.
 In other words, knowledge of it in the form of an object of inquiry or “branch.”

-There is more to this than meets the eye.
-Movement here is not a mechanical passage from one point to the other.
-The possibility of transmutation, at some given level of commonality between two distinct realities (the knower and the known), is opened up through their consonance, or munāsabah.